On This Page

 Does Marriage Counseling Work?
-Your Questions Answered
+(How to Fight The Odds)

 In 2005, The New York Times published an article titled, “Married With Problems?
 Therapy May Not Help.”
 In the early 2010s, a series of Huffington Post articles questioned the effectiveness of marital therapy, prompting Terry Gaspard, LCSW, to write a response defending it.

 The type of counseling you get, the specific therapist you choose, the relationship issues you’re trying to address, and when you go to counseling all play a role in determining whether therapy will help you heal your relationship.
-Read on to learn whether couples or marriage counseling might be right for you.

 On This Page